-It goes without saying, if we are to improve our lot in this highly competitive world, then we need to have the edge on our competitors.
-This can be done if we can learn how to "see" creatively and take our image making one step further, and beyond the everyday snapshots.
+It goes without saying, if we are to improve our lot in this highly competitive world of photography, we definitely need to have an edge over our competitors.
+This can be done if we can learn how to 'see' creatively and take our image making one step further, and beyond the everyday snapshots.
 So let's take a look at a bit of psychology, shall we?
 And try to put it to good use.

 If it is an interesting looking tree, we might take a photo of it, then move on and not give it another thought.

-Without fear, you approach this inanimate giant with the one big fat leg, a hundred arms and funny green hair.
+Without fear, you approach this strange looking inanimate giant with the one big fat leg, a hundred arms and funny green hair.

 Like all infants, the first thing you want to do is crawl up to it and touch it.
 To feel its hard woody skin, sift through its discarded leaves and wonder over their varying colours.
 Some still soft, others crumble and make sharp crackling sounds under the weight of your hands and knees.